Nice to meet you.

 But what’s most important here is getting your processes down, detailed, and documented.
 After all, you can’t actually optimize your processes if you can’t physically see how they work, what’s involved, and what the current iteration of each process is.

-Not only is documenting your processes integral for DMAIC and process improvement, but there are a ton of added everyday pluses that come from doing so.
+Not only is documenting your processes integral for DMAIC and process improvement but there are a ton of added everyday pluses that come from doing so.

-For instance, think back to earlier, when I discussed how optimized processes can make onboarding in particular faster and better.
-When the onboarded hire starts undertaking the same work-related processes and tasks as their colleagues, they’ll get to grips with everything if there are documented processes to follow, and the instructions for what do simply haven’t been passed down by worth-of-mouth.
+For instance, think back to earlier when I discussed how optimized processes can make onboarding, in particular, faster and better.
+When the onboarded hire starts undertaking the same work-related processes and tasks as their colleagues, they’ll get to grips with everything if there are documented processes to follow and the instructions for what do simply haven’t been passed down by worth-of-mouth.

 Similarly, let’s say a different employee can’t remember a certain step of a process.
 Instead of asking their manager what to do (and thereby distracting the manager from whatever they’re working on), the uncertain employee can refer back to the documented process.
 It’ll refresh their memory, reduce any anxiety they may have had, and prompt them to do what needs to be done!

 Needless to say, documented processes aren’t just downright useful — they’re necessary.
-It’s why 96% of companies have documented their business processes in one form or another.

 2. Define which process should be optimized